codenamegary/l4-skeleton/readme.md

 [MIT license](http://opensource.org/licenses/MIT)

 ### ChangeLog
+- **Version 0.3**
+    - Added new demo views to l4layouts package
+    - Laravel 4.0.6
+    - Upgraded PB boxfile to PHP version 5.4 and eaccelerator instead of APC (known bugs with APC on PHP 5.4 on PagodaBox)
 - **Version 0.2**
 	- Moved to [Basset](http://jasonlewis.me/code/basset/4.0) for Asset Management
 	- Added additional assets from l4layouts